Författare

 Judith Z. Abrams

-Judith Z. Abrams är en uppskattad författare inom Filosofi och religion och Samhälle och politik med totalt 5 böcker tillgängliga på Bokkollen, utgivna hos Jewish Lights Publishing, Jason Aronson Publishers.
+Judith Z. Abrams är en uppskattad författare inom Filosofi och religion och Samhälle och politik med totalt 5 böcker tillgängliga på Bokkollen, utgivna hos Jason Aronson Publishers, Jewish Lights Publishing.

-Bland verken finns Other Talmud—The Yerushalmi, som toppar listan över Judith Z. Abramss populäraste böcker.
+Bland verken finns Talmud for Beginners, som toppar listan över Judith Z. Abramss populäraste böcker.
 Verken spänner över filosofi & religion och tilltalar läsare som uppskattar genren.

 Letar du efter något nytt att läsa?
-Prova Women of the Talmud – ett annat uppskattat verk av Judith Z. Abrams.
+Prova Talmud for Beginners: Living in a Non-Jewish World – ett annat uppskattat verk av Judith Z. Abrams.

 På Bokkollen gör vi det enkelt att navigera i Judith Z. Abramss författarskap.
 Vår databas uppdateras ständigt med nya släpp och format, så oavsett om du söker efter en lättläst pocket för semestern, en lyxig inbunden presentutgåva eller en digital ljudbok för pendlingen, har vi rätt utgåva för dig.